Apply / Audition

 Bachelor of Fine Arts (B.F.A.)
 Audition Requirements

-*These requirements pertain to on-campus auditions only.
-Students seeking admission to the B.F.A. programs in Acting and Musical Theatre must complete a required pre-screening process before scheduling an on-campus audition.
+*These requirements pertain to on-campus / remote auditions only.
+Students seeking admission to the B.F.A. programs in Acting and Musical Theatre must complete a required pre-screening process before scheduling an on-campus or remote audition.

 Please see our Application & Audition Dates page for pre-screening instructions or to register for BFA Dance or BFA Theatrical Production and Design auditions.